Pindad APS-2: History

-Previously, it was believed that the Ministry of Defense and Security of the Republic of Indonesia had ordered a total of 150 APS-2 6×6 units.
-On January 13, 2010, 33 APS-2 armored units were handed over, so the total number of armored vehicles that have been submitted to the Ministry of Defense is 93 out of 150 APS-2 6×6 armored units and 4 reconnaissance units ordered by the Ministry of Defense, while the remaining 61 units with contract value of Rp473 billion is planned to be completed in 2010.
+On January 13, 2010, 33 APS-2 armored units were handed over by Pindad.
+The total number of armored vehicles that have been submitted to the Ministry of Defense is 93 out of 150 APS-2 6×6 armored units and 4 reconnaissance units ordered by the Ministry of Defense, while the remaining 61 units with contract value of Rp473 billion is planned to be completed in 2010.
 Of the 33 units submitted, 13 units will be used by TNI troops for peacekeeping missions in Lebanon.

 However, there seems to be a naming error in this order, where the actual order is the APS 6×6 which is Anoa.

+Design

+The position of the engine is shifted from the driver's side to the center.
+This allows the commander and the rider to sit next to each other which can also help increase situational awareness for the driver.

+At first glance, the APS-2 design resembles the Anoa 6×6 armored car.